erikhotmail/FRED-tutorials/flu-with-behavior/README.md

 4. Infectious and asymptomatic with influenza
 5. Recovered following infection with influenza and assumed to be immune

-Refer to the tutorial on the Simple Flu Model for a complete explanation of the code in `simpleflu.fred`.
+Refer to the tutorial on the Simple Flu model for a complete explanation of the code in `simpleflu.fred`.
 For the purpose of this tutorial, consider the following code snippet which specifies the State rules for the `InfectiousSymptomatic` and `Recovered` States belonging to the `INFLUENZA` condition:

 ```fred
     state InfectiousSymptomatic {